JoostVoskuil/joostvoskuil.github.io/_posts/2024-08-05-managed-devops-pools.md

     agentProfile: {
       kind: 'Stateless' // Or Stateful
       //maxAgentLifetime: '7.00:00:00'    // Only allowed if kind is Stateful
-      // gracePeriodTimeSpan: '00:30:00'  // Only allowed if kind is Stateful
+      //gracePeriodTimeSpan: '00:30:00'  // Only allowed if kind is Stateful
       resourcePredictionsProfile: {
         kind: 'Automatic' // Or 'Manual'
         predictionPreference: 'Balanced'